mkkr2000/STEPIN-Project/README.md

 Static code analysis using cppcheck

-Dynamic Code analysis using Valgrind
+Chess board using nested structure

 Code Quality using Codacy